John Edgar Browning

-John Edgar Browning (born October 14, 1980) is an American author, editor, and scholar known for his nonfiction works about the horror genre and vampires in film, literature, and culture.
-Previously a visiting lecturer at the Georgia Institute of Technology, he is now a professor of liberal arts at the Savannah College of Art and Design in Atlanta, Georgia.
+John Edgar Browning (born October 14, 1980) is an American author, editor, and scholar known for his nonfiction works about the horror genre, Dracula, and vampires in film, literature, and culture.
+Previously on the faculty at the Georgia Institute of Technology and the Savannah College of Art and Design, he now teaches in the School of Cultural & Critical Studies and English department at Bowling Green State University.

-Browning is considered an "expert on vampires specializing in the Dracula figure in film, literature, television, and popular culture."
+Browning is considered an "expert on vampires specializing in the Dracula figure in film, literature, television, and popular culture".
 His works expound upon Dracula, horror, vampires, the supernatural, the un-dead, Bram Stoker, and gothic and cultural theory.
-Browning has appeared as an expert vampire and horror scholar on, or served as a consultant for, multiple documentary television series, including: National Geographic Channel's Taboo USA, Discovery Channel's William Shatner's Weird or What?, the seven-part AMC documentary series Eli Roth's History of Horror, and History Channel's The UnXplained.
+Browning has appeared as an expert scholar on multiple documentary television series and consulted a number of other productions behind the scenes, including: National Geographic Channel's Taboo USA, Discovery Channel's William Shatner's Weird or What?, the seven-part AMC documentary series Eli Roth's History of Horror, Disney +'s The World According to Jeff Goldblum, and History Channel's The UnXplained.